 Cruise terminal: There is no cruise terminal at present, at Sir Bani Yas passengers used to go ashore by tender boat, but a new cruise pier was recently built.

 Shore excursions: Shore excursions are limited in quantity, but made up for in quality, there’s canoing through the mangroves, a safari through the game reserve, a pool day at a luxury resort, snorkeling, hiking and more

 Dress code: Anything goes on Sir Bani Yas (apart from nude sunbathing)

 Currency: All spending on the island is via passengers’ cruise cards

-It just doesn’t get better than Sir Bani Yas Island when it comes to cruise destinations in the Arabian Gulf.
+It just doesn’t get better than Sir Bani Yas Island when it comes to beach cruise destinations in the Arabian Gulf.

 While the other cruise ports in the region are sometimes accused of being too similar to each other, with similar shore excursions of shopping malls, grand mosques, theme parks and dune bashing offered in each, Sir Bani Yas Island couldn’t be more different.

 The island is often marketed as a taste of the Caribbean within the Arabian Gulf, but in truth the island is nothing like the Caribbean – for a start the water is much colder!

 Instead, it is richly appealing within its own right.
 With abundant white beaches, excellent snorkelling, beach sports, game safaris, mangrove canoeing and beach resorts, it is a welcome breath of fresh air and the only private beach resort for cruise ships in the Middle East.

 The island lies 150 miles off Abu Dhabi and was first inhabited by the Bani Yas tribe, who also first settled in what is now Abu Dhabi.